foss-scribe/ttm-skills-audit/readme.md

+# TTM web forms

+This repository contains the web forms used by Transition Towns Maroondah (TTM) for interacting with new and existing members.

+ Development of the code and project plan is being developed openly on GitHub with a permissive licence so other Transition or environmentally-focussed groups can re-use it in their own communities.

+## Forms ##

+* New Member
+* TTM Skills Audit
+* Request new password (TBC)

-# TTM skills Audit
+## TTM Skills Audit

 Transition Towns Maroondah (TTM) is planning a skills audit of our current members.
-Development of the code and project plan is being developed openly on GitHub with a permissive licence so other Transition or environmentally-focussed groups can re-use it in their own communities.

-## Project Plan

-See ttm_skills_audit.md for the latest project plan.
+See projects-plans/ttm_skills_audit.md for the latest project plan.

 ## Re-use